 Squamish is located in prime bear habitat.
 Bears are active from March through to December, but some may not hibernate if they find non-natural food sources.
 While conflict encounters are uncommon, it is important to be alert and aware.
 Stay safe and keep bears wild by following these simple guidelines:

-Black Bears are attracted into our neighbourhoods because of available non-natural food like garbage and fruit.
-We can reduce the potential for conflict by managing attractants and reducing the number of bears attracted into our neighbourhoods.
+Bears are attracted into our neighbourhoods because of available non-natural food like garbage and fruit.
+We can reduce the potential for human-bear conflict by simply managing attractants.
+Our neighbourhoods must be porous to wildlife activity.
+This means ensuring that wildlife can move through our community without being attracted to non-natural food.
+We don't want to invite wildlife to stop and stay.

 Bears are opportunistic omnivores and will return time and time again to a readily available food source.
 However, if the attractant is secured or removed, the bear will move on.

-- Use both locks to secure residential garbage totes at all times.
+- Always use both locks to secure residential garbage totes at all times.

-- Put your garbage tote curbside between the hours of 5 a.m. and 7 p.m. only on collection day and never the night before.
+- Put your garbage tote curbside between the hours of 5 a.m. and 7 p.m. only on collection day and never the night before (as per the Wildlife Attractant Bylaw No. 2053).

 - Reduce odours by freezing the smelly stuff in a Ziploc bag and dispose of the bag on collection day.